BWibo/3dcitydb-mkdocs/docs/compatibility.md

 ## Migrate CityGML or CityJSON data

 To migrate CityGML data between versions and encodings we recommend using [3DCityDB `v5`](3dcitydb/index.md) and [citydb-tool](./citydb-tool/index.md).
-The workflow is the same for all version upgrades and downgrades or encoding changes.
+The workflow is the same for all version up- or downgrades, or encoding changes.

 1. Create a 3DCityDB `v5` instance.
 2. Import your CityGML or CityJSON encoded dataset.